osmanandres35/rf/README.md

 MFRC522-python
 ==============
--Update Oct 2018
+- Update Oct 2018
-  Replace spi by spidev
+  Replace spi by spidev\
-  Remove Hardware reset
+  Remove Hardware reset\
-  Remove GPIO from MFRC522
+  Remove GPIO from MFRC522\
-  Add  DoorSystem example using a relay with mariadb sql
+  Add  DoorSystem example using a relay with mariadb sql\
   Check DoorSystem_HowTo.txt

 - Update Sept 2018
   Modification of the Read function to be able to get RFID Identification  of 7 Bytes and 10 bytes